Postdoctoral Researcher (Temporary Full Time) – Toronto, Ontario

-Site: Princess Margaret Cancer Center
+Site: Princess Margaret Cancer Centre, UHN

 Department: Cancer Biology & Imaging Program

-Reports to: Principle Investigator
+Reports to: Principal Investigator

-Status: : Temporary Full-Time (1 year) with option to extend beyond 1 year and convert to permanent position.
+Status: Temporary Full Time (1 year) with option to extend beyond 1 year and convert to permanent position

 The successful applicant will be part of a research group that uses intravital fluorescence microscopy imaging in live animals to study pancreatic cancer initiation, biology, progression, and response to novel radiotherapeutic treatment strategies using advanced animal models of cancer, within the mouse pancreas.
 The successful applicant will help to study the pancreatic tumor microenvironment in an orthotopic setting, with a focus on tumor vasculature, hypoxia, immune cells, stroma, and other key aspects in vivo.
 An important area to investigate when in this role will include the study of novel radio-sensitizers and their role in pancreatic treatment response.
 A key additional focus area will be on the use of immune- and cell therapies for treatment of pancreatic cancer.